iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/functions.rst

 Functions in the Tax and Transfer System
 ========================================

-This section documents the internal functions provided by gettsim to model the tax and transfer system.
+This section documents the internal functions provided by GETTSIM to model the tax and transfer system.
 They are sorted alphabetically.

 You can click on the functions in the table to be redirected to the functions signature